Vyral/base-template/_posts/2018-10-10-a-few-things-for-st--cloud-homebuyers-and-sellers-to-know.md

 {% include youtube.html %}

-As we head toward the end of the year, we wanted to give you an update on what we’re seeing in the St. Cloud real estate market.
-Here’s what we’ve been noticing.
+<p style="text-align: center;"><em>As we head toward the end of the year, we wanted to give you an update on what we’re seeing in the St. Cloud real estate market.
+Here’s what we’ve been noticing.</em></p>

 There are a few different topics that I want to touch on today to give you the latest news and information about the St. Cloud real estate market.